Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/nfc.md

         ```

 <a name="ce_enable"></a>
-## Enabling and Disabling the Card Emulation Mode
+## Enable and Disable the card emulation mode

-To enable and disable the smart card emulation mode:
+To enable and disable the smart card emulation mode, follow the steps below:

 1. Retrieve the card emulation adapter with the `GetCardEmulationAdapter()` method of the [Tizen.Network.Nfc.NfcManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.Nfc.NfcManager.html) class: